I am Rush Limbaugh, America's anchorman, and your host for life here on the one and only excellence in broadcasting network.

 Hi, Rush.

-Alan here from Fayetteville, home of the uh Arkansas Razorbacks and some of the most god-awful liberal feminists in the world.
+Alan here from Fayetteville, home of the Arkansas Razorbacks and some of the most god-awful liberal feminists in the world.

 That's every campus.

-It's uh nothing special there.
+It's nothing special there.

 Men everywhere understand this, how the culture has changed against us.

-But the question is, who are the women who still really understand the traditional roles of men and women and how good men ought to be.
+But the question is, who are the women who still really understand the traditional roles of men and women and how good men ought to be?

-Uh I mean, Ann Coulter, maybe, maybe Michelle Malkin.
+I mean, Ann Coulter, maybe, maybe Michelle Malkin.

-Who are who are some of those women?
+Who are some of those women?

 Tell us men so that we can follow them.